SDGGiesbrecht/Workspace/README.md

 (If you are on Linux and double‐clicking fails or opens a text file, see [here](Documentation/Linux Notes#double-clicking-scripts).)

 A terminal window opens and Workspace reports its actions as it sets the project folder up for development.

-When it is finished,
+Now its time to write some code...

+### Validating Changes

+Once you are finished making changes and you think they are ready to push, merge, or submit a pull request...

+Validate the current state of the project by double‐clicking the “Validate Changes” script.

+A terminal window opens and Workspace runs the project through a series of checks.

+When it finishes, you will see a summary of which tests passed and which tests failed.

+### Summary

+1. “Refresh Workspace” before you work.
+2. “Validate Changes” when you think you are done.

+That’s all there is to it!

+Of course, if you are setting Workspace up to manage your own project, you will also want to learn how to [configure](Documents/Configuring Workspace.md) which [tasks](#what-workspace-can-do) Workspace should handle.